$d$-wave Charge-$4e$ Superconductivity From Fluctuating Pair Density Waves

+{where the GL coefficients $A(T), B(T)$ and $C(T)$ are determined by the microscopic parameters $\kappa$, $\alpha, \beta, \gamma$ and $\zeta$ and their full expressions are listed in { the Supplementary Note IV} ~\cite{SM}.
+One important feature of these coefficients is each of them contains terms that are organized in increasing powers of $1/\kappa T\ll 1$ or $1/\kappa\alpha$.
+Assuming $\kappa\alpha\gtrsim 1$ as we will justify below, the coefficients can be greatly simplified by keeping the leading contributions, }

 Driven by the temperature dependence of $\alpha(T)$, the quadratic coefficient $A(T)$ becomes negative upon lowering temperature when $\alpha \kappa = \beta T/4\pi\approx0.005$.
-As this point, we see that $B(T)<0$, i.e., $\Delta_d=0$ is no longer a local minimum of the free energy.
+At this point, we see that $B(T)<0$, i.e., $\Delta_d=0$ is no longer a local minimum of the free energy.
 Instead, the global minimum of free energy is given by $\Delta_d\neq 0$.
-Therefore, a first-order phase transition must have already occurred at a higher temperature.
-The transition temperature is determined by the condition $B^2\sim AC$, and thus we find by using Eq.~\eqref{eq:dimless} that \be \alpha_c\sim 1/\kappa,~~~T_{c} >T_{\rm PDW}. \ee and that at the onset,

-We see that a smaller stiffness term $\kappa$ leads to a higher $T_c$ and a larger onset for $\Delta_d$.
-This is the main conclusion of this work.
+Therefore, a first-order phase transition must have already occurred at a higher temperature. {The transition temperature is thus set by \be \alpha_c\sim 1/\kappa,~~~T_{c} >T_{\rm PDW},\ \ee which can be directly confirmed by minimizing \eqref{eq:111} up to sixth order.
+We see that a smaller stiffness term $\kappa$ leads to a higher $T_c$.}

-One important consistency check for our theory is that $r$ defined in Eq.~\eqref{eq:22c} should be positive, at least until the phase transition occurs.
-Plugging Eq.~\eqref{eq:Deltad} and Eq.~\eqref{eq:phiexpand} into Eq.~\eqref{eq:22c} we see that at the transition $r\approx \alpha$, which is indeed positive.
-Taking Eq.~\eqref{eq:free} at face value, the first-order phase transition occurs when $B^2=4AC$.
-However, we caution that with a truncation at finite order, the free energy \eqref{eq:free} is unreliable in quantitatively determining a first-order transition temperature, as higher-order terms are equally important.
-Nevertheless, the qualitative relations (\ref{eq:tc}, \ref{eq:Deltad}) remain valid even in the presence of higher-order terms.

-It is important here to note that within the large-$M$ theory, the mean-field temperature $T_{\rm PDW}$ should not be identified as the transition temperature into a PDW state.
-In fact, with $M$ components, the $\Psi_i^{\alpha}$ field can never condense at any finite temperature.
-Instead, within the large-$M$ framework, a PDW state should be recognized as a state in which both $U(1)$ and translational symmetries are broken, e.g., with both $\langle \Phi_{d}\rangle \neq 0$ and $\langle \rho_{\bp-\bq}\rangle \neq 0$.
-As we discussed, however, the $4e$-SC order is by far the predominant one, and translational symmetry remains intact well into the $4e$-SC state.
-Therefore, the PDW order can only develop at much lower temperatures if at all.
-Similarly for $M=1$, the $4e$-SC state has quasi-long-range order via a Kosterlitz-Thouless transition, and PDW state may only develop via another Kosterlitz-Thouless transition at lower temperatures corresponding to the translation symmetry.